Ernie Boch Jr.: Other ventures

 Boch also owned the Boston-based women's tackle football team, the Boston Militia.

-2009 bounty

-In late 2009 a blogger for the web site bluemassgroup.com writing under the pseudonym "Ernie Boch III" (Boch has two children, neither of them named Ernie Boch III) called for a boycott of companies running advertising during the Boston region political talk radio program The Howie Carr Show.

-After making contact with some of the advertisers, Boch, while a guest on an October 3 episode of The Howie Carr Show, offered a $2,000 bounty to any individual who would reveal the identity of the blogger, saying to the show's host, "I’m going to tell you who he is so you can terrorize him every afternoon."

 Personal life

-He lives with his girlfriend, Enza Sambataro.
-They have a daughter together.
-He also has two children, Alex and Kelsey, by his ex-wife Kristen, whom he divorced in 2010.

 His current residence began as a mansion that he bought in 1997 on a one-acre plot in Norwood.
 Over the next twenty years he bought up and tore down the homes of 17 neighbors and expanded his house into a 30000 sqft compound.
 “Back in Europe, they used to build houses that would last generations,” he explained.
 “Here, they build houses that are almost disposable.
 It’s disgusting!”
 He owns rare sports cars, collects guitars, a private jet, and a custom stretch limo.
 In 2022, Ernie was granted permission by the Norwood Town Meeting to erect a mausoleum on the property.

+Ernie also owns a home in Edgartown, MA on the island of Martha's Vineyard where he spends time in the summer.